 Referencing Software helps you manage the referencing process, enabling you to efficiently store, organise and cite references from multiple sources.
 At the University of Birmingham we have access to the EndNote software, which is available in 2 formats:

 - EndNote Online is web-based and recommended for undergraduate (UG) and taught postgraduate (PGT) students.

 - EndNote Desktop is a downloadable programme, and recommended for doctoral (PhD), post-doctoral and other academic researchers and staff.

+EndNote Online is the supported reference management software for all undergraduate (UG) and taught postgraduate (PGT) students at the University of Birmingham.
 EndNote Online is a web-based product enabled by setting up an account on the database platform Web of Science (Clarivate Analytics).

 If you are an undergraduate or taught postgraduate student at UoB, but not currently using referencing software: you are recommended to set up an account with EndNote Online.

 EndNote Desktop is a separate, downloadable software programme recommended for PhD students / PGRs, post-doctoral Researchers and University staff, and supported for those users by the Research Skills Team.

 Please note that EndNote Desktop (also from Clarivate Analytics) is a different product to EndNote Online.